CPSIA and ASTM F963-23 Product Lab Testing: A Complete Guide

 2. Standard testing frequency (in case of no failed lab tests)

 In short, you cannot rely on a single test report forever.
-The CPSC guidelines also recommend that importers that lack insight into the manufacturing process and material procurement get every single production run lab tested.
+The CPSC guidelines also recommend that importers who lack insight into the manufacturing process and material procurement get every single production run lab tested.

 What happens if our product fails CPSIA lab testing?

 In that case, you cannot sell the product.
-Your next course
+Your next course of action is to investigate what went wrong, and make adjustments.
+This can consist of the following:

 Does Amazon require CPSIA test reports?